Drumquin: Sport

 Drumquin Wolfe Tones is the local Gaelic Athletic Association (GAA) club which has been in existence in its current form since 1968.
 Previous clubs have existed in various forms from the early 1930s.

-Drumquin also have a soccer team, Drumquin United, that has been in operation since 2007.
-The U-13 team won the Grade 4 league final in 2012.

-Drumquin plays host to several stages of the World Rally Championship as part of Rally Ireland and has successfully hosted two such races in recent years.

-Drumquin Rovers were a football team that run between 2000 and 2006 under the tutelage of Jason Thompson and Nuala Donnelly.
+The club has experienced success in recent years at underage level, with teams at Under-14 level winning the double in 2018 and 2023 & teams at Minor level winning the double in 2018 and 2021.
+Underage teams (as low as Under-14 level) have won a combined 10 titles in the last 5 years.